 Applying to us online

-If you're applying from outside of the UK/EU, for a postgraduate or part-time course, or for an undergraduate course beginning in January, you can use our online application system to submit an application (please see the table of exceptions below).
+If you're applying from outside of the UK, for a postgraduate or part-time course, or for an undergraduate course beginning in January, you can use our online application system to submit an application (please see the exceptions below).

-Please note that UK/EU applicants applying for full-time undergraduate courses starting in September must apply via UCAS.
+Please note that UK applicants applying for full-time undergraduate courses starting in September must apply via UCAS, unless applying from July to start a degree in September the same year, in which case applications can be made through Clearing.

 How to apply online

 To enter the online application system you must first choose a course.
-You can then use the Apply for part-time or Apply online button.
+You can then use the Apply now and Apply direct buttons.
 This will take you to the online application portal, which will ask you to create a new user account.
 We recommend you use your personal email address as your online application account username.

 If you've previously applied to us you must log into the system using your previously registered details.
 Please contact email@example.com if you can't remember your user details or are having problems logging in.